 The appropriate office will maintain a confidential file regarding the disability of each person who provides documentation of disability to Gonzaga.
 The file contains all pertinent information and medical records related to accommodation, academic adjustment, or other services.

 People with disabilities are also protected from harassment and discrimination under the University-wide Harassment and Discrimination Policy.
-Complaints regarding disability access and accommodation, or harassment and discrimination, are received and managed by the Office of Equity and Inclusion and handled through the University-wide Harassment and Discrimination Complaint Policy found here in the Policies and Procedures Manual.
+Complaints regarding disability access and accommodation, or harassment and discrimination, are received and managed by the Office of Human Resources and handled through the University-wide Harassment and Discrimination Complaint Policy found here in the Policies and Procedures Manual.

 Any party (employee, student or member of the general public) who believes his or her complaint has not been handled appropriately may use the Grievance Policy as described in the Gonzaga University Policy and Procedures Manual, beginning with Step 2.